hvlug/hvlug.github.io/_posts/2021-03-13-april-meeting.markdown

 ---
 layout: post
-title:  "POSTPONED - Next Meeting: April 10th 2021"
+title:  "Next Meeting: April 17th 2021"
 date:   2021-03-13 12:00:00 +1100
 categories: meeting
 ---

-Our April meeting has been postponed.
-Please Send us an email via [info@hvlug.org](mailto:info@hvlug.org) if you are interested in finding out the new date.
+Our April meeting has been postponed to the 17th of April.
+Please Send us an email via info@hvlug.org to rsvp.
 Keep an eye on the space for updates